 Mojo (or kid's toys more generally) - Sometimes the most obvious solution is right under our sticky-fingered gaze.
 Children's plastic toys these days are a cut above what they were in yester-year, often being durable (to the point at which you could whack them in a school or dice bag and they'll emerge relatively unscathed), well-painted and decently sculpted.
 And, with the rise of so many toy lines containing fantasy themed offerings, as well as D&D 5e's recent focus on adding dinosaurs etc to the game, it's never been a better time to pinch from your kid's collection.
 Just take them, glue them to a Reaper Base of the appropriate size, and voila!
 As linked above, we stock some lines from Mojo, for this very reason - they're affordable and of surprisingly tabletop quality for your dnd miniature games.
 Just add a base and they look the part.
 What's not to like?

 Still not affordable enough for you?
 Dang... well, there is one more option.
 As lamentable as it is, you can often find people (or their relatives) out there who are selling their old miniature collections.
 If all you're after is a whole bunch of minis, then Gumtree, eBay, or Facebook Marketplace may be the place for you.
 This could include official prepainted D&D Miniatures or something like Games Workshop or Frostgrave miniatures, and other multipack lines which are great if you just need a whole pile or Orcs or Skeletons etc. I picked up a whole box full of neglected Icons of the Realms prepainted miniatures the other day for $100 AUD.
 It ended up being about $2 a miniature.
 Bargain.
 The only downside was that they were quite neglected, with scuff marks and dislodged bases, likely more due to poor storage than table use.
-So, if you're happy to "wear" the cost of previous owners in exchange for affordability, then this might be the easiest way to quickly upscale your collection.
+So, if you're happy to "wear" the cost of previous owners in exchange for affordable miniatures for dungeons and dragons, then this might be the easiest way to quickly upscale your collection.